• Design of a new multipurpose church in the centre of historic church grounds

 Solution

 The building’s architecture is a combination of old and new, reflecting the new type of functions on the old site.
-On the one hand, the building continues the long tradition of Finnish cross type churches and will be made out of logs.
+On the one hand, the building continues the long tradition of Finnish cross type churches and is built of logs.
 On the other hand, the outer character and indoor spaces are distinctly unconstrainedly novel, the log structure of unsettling laminated logs, and the building service technology modern.

-The aim is to continue the long and prestigious Finnish wooden cross type church tradition, and to create a new interpretation from the old while fulfilling the needs and expectations of today.
+The aim was to continue the long and prestigious Finnish wooden cross type church tradition, and to create a new interpretation from the old while fulfilling the needs and expectations of today.

 The architecture draws from tradition, yet isn’t a replica of the old.
 For example, viewing the scenery hasn’t been a part of the old cross type church architecture, but in the new church, the churchyard and hill landscapes can be seen through large, low-placed windows.

-While planning, the new building has been compared to the old, and the aim has been that the new sacral building would rule the village landscape as about as high as the old one did.
+While planning, the new building has been compared to the old, and the aim was that the new sacral building would rule the village landscape as about as high as the old one did.
 The targeted service life of the church is 200 years.

 Located in the centre, the church hall has a straight, ceremonial passage on the West-East axis.
 A skylight illuminates the hall from above and the distinctiveness of the apse is highlighted by sidelight from both sides of the altar.
 The sacrality of the central part is also highlighted in the outer character by the height of the ceiling that slopes down to cover the more mundane use of the sides.